varemenos/verepo/README.md

 ### Grunt.js

-You can now use grunt.js to generate the docs automatically, by running `grunt:watch` while being in the root directory of the repository.
+For grunt to start working you need to run `npm install --save-dev` so that npm can install all the dependencies then you can now use grunt.js to generate the docs automatically, by running `grunt:watch` while being in the root directory of the repository.

 ### Bower